 Weekends & Bank Holidays: 10am – 18:00pm (lines open 24/7)

-For the COVID-19 period, from 10pm - 8am midweek and 6pm - 10am at weekends and bank holidays, the Tlc Doc line will still be open.
+From 10pm - 8am midweek and 6pm - 10am at weekends and bank holidays, the Tlc Doc line will still be open.
 A GP will be available for phone consultations.
 Housecalls can be provided in certain cases

 Unit H2, Carbury Building, Tallaght Cross West,